kamranmajid41/place-cleaning/README.md

 # place-cleaning

-A simple flask app built to clean data.
+Flask app for data cleaning.

 ## Running the app